Tim-Cao/pitot/Integration Test/Q&A.md

 ### What's the relationship between InfoDisplayContributor and InfoItemFormProvider and InfoItemObjectProvider ?

+- InfoDisplayContributor is in charge of the logic for the display pages

+- InfoItemFormProvider is an implementation of part of the contributer, and also InfoItemObjectProvider

 ### Which class is the service impl of InfoItemFormProvider and InfoItemObjectProvider?